 NRC-identified findings are findings found by NRC inspectors, of which the licensee was not previously aware or had not been previously documented in the licensee’s corrective action program.
 NRC-identified findings also include previously documented licensee findings to which the inspector has significantly added value.
 Added value means that the inspector has identified a previously unknown weakness in the licensee’s classification, evaluation, or corrective actions associated with the licensee’s correction of a finding.

 Self-revealing findings are those findings that become self-evident and require no active and deliberate observation by the licensee or NRC inspectors to determine whether a change in process or equipment capability or function has occurred.
-In most cases, the NRC will .
+In most cases, the NRC will treat self-revealing findings in the same manner as if they were licensee-identified.
 However, the NRC will treat a self-revealing issue in the same manner as NRC-identified when one of the following criteria is met:

 1. Any of the conditions listed below, Section 1-4 (c), for licensee-identified issues that result in NRC taking specific follow-up actions.